 A direct wire from the electrical box (located around the corner of the wall) with a subpanel housing two GFCI 240v twist-lock outlets and a 120v standard outlet.
 Everything was mounted with the existing screws holding up the siding.

 This system includes an Ss Brewtech Hot Liquor Tank, Mash Tun, RIMS, and Boil Kettle with the 3v control panel for 5-gallon batches.
 And it has two Blichmann Riptide pumps and an Exchillerator counterflow wort chiller.
 This setup allows me to move all the wort around without lifting a thing.
-It’s all controlled by ball valves and pumps.
+It’s all controlled by ball valves and pumps (thanks to BYO magazine with minor tweaks).

 I’m setting this up permanently in the new garage space.